PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

-:class:`~scipy.stats.binom` whenever instantiated with the parameters of the distribution (which are number of trials, probability of success on each trial), it provides you easy ability to compute a variety of measures.
-For instance, if we want to know, what would be the probability of having achieved 57 of more correct responses out of 100 trials, we need to use survival function (1-cdf) to achieve the "weight" of the right tail including 57 (i.e. query for survival function of 56):
+:class:`~scipy.stats.binom` whenever instantiated with the parameters of the distribution (which are number of trials, probability of success on each trial), it provides you ability to easily compute a variety of statistics of that distribution.
+For instance, if we want to know, what would be the probability of having achieved 57 of more correct responses out of 100 trials, we need to use a survival function (1-cdf) to obtain the *weight* of the right tail including 57 (i.e. query for survival function of 56):

 >>> from scipy.stats import binom